reverentgeek/blog/src/site/life-is-too-short.md

 Early in my career, I worked under a manager who exemplified the Dilbert Principle:

-_“The most ineffective workers are systematically moved to the place where they can do the least damage: management."_
+> "The most ineffective workers are systematically moved to the place where they can do the least damage: management."

-I really didn’t like the man, personally or professionally.
+I really didn't like the man, personally or professionally.
 His incompetence was legendary.
 Mistakes were named after him.

 ![You really pulled a Bob, didn't you?](/content/images/2017/07/you-really-pulled-a-bob.jpg)